wix-incubator/teamcity-client/README.md

 Teamcity API returns only a small set of properties of the entity when getting a collection of entities, we mapped these to Base{Entity}.
 You can use the id returned in Base{Entity} to retrive the full properties of the entity (by calling get{Entity}ById methods).

+Please note that not all the API calls and objects are covered in this TeamCityClient.

 ## Getting Started
 Create an instance of Teamcity client (using the default scalaj http client)